cbonoz/fevm22/README.md

 DataMarket is self-governing.
 If a bad or inaccurate dataset is uploaded and sold, a purchaser or potential purchaser can flag the dataset as being fraudulent.
 The dataset page is locked after three flags.

-To ensure that the data provides user satisfaction, the user is only paid out from the contract after three non-flagged successful sales, and each sale after that.
-This is done automatically via logic tied to the `purchaseData` contract method
+To ensure that the data provides user satisfaction, the owner of the listing is only paid out from the contract after three non-flagged successful sales, and each sale after that.
+This is done automatically via logic tied to the `purchaseData` contract method which releases the funds on the contract after the third purchase.

-Each dataset cannot be modified after it is posted, but the price can be updated by the owner and it can be marked as inactive.
-A new page should be created if a dataset needs to be changed - this protects the mutability and trust of existing pages.
+Each dataset cannot be modified after it is posted, but the price can be updated by the owner and the listing can be marked as inactive.
+A new page should be created if a dataset needs to be changed - this protects the mutability and trust of data collections that have already been deployed.

 Using FEVM smart contracts, Datamarket can: